krobelus/rate-experiments/thesis.md

 \paragraph{\texttt{DRAT-trim}} The seminal reference implementation; Marijn Heule's `DRAT-trim` can produce a trimmed proof in the DRAT or LRAT format.
-We mimic their way of producing LRAT proofs and ensure that all our proofs are verified by a formally verified checker.
+We mimic[^sortSize] their way of producing LRAT proofs and ensure that all our proofs are verified by a formally verified checker.
 This gives us confidence in the correctness of our implementation and allows for a comparison of our checker with `DRAT-trim` since both have the same input and output formats.

+[^sortSize]: See the function `sortSize()` in `DRAT-trim`.

 `DRAT-trim` pioneered deletions, backwards checking and core-first propagation.
 Additionally it employs an optimization which we also use: during RAT checks, resolution candidates that are not in the core are ignored, because the proof can be rewritten to delete them immediately before the current lemma.
-Let $l$ be the pivot literal and $D$ a non-core clause that is a resolution candidate, so $\overline{l} \in D$.
+Here is why this is sound: let $l$ be the pivot literal and $D$ a non-core clause that is a resolution candidate, so $\overline{l} \in D$.
 During the backwards pass, a RAT check is performed using $l$ as pivot.
 Since $D$ is not in the core, it was never used in a **later** inference since we are checking lemmas from last to first.
 By ignoring $D$ as RAT candidate it is virtually removed from the proof.
 This is sound, that is, a correct RAT inference on pivot $l$ does not depend on the clause $D$, so it can be freely removed.
 This is the case because in the RAT check, the resolution candidate becomes unit after propagating the reverse literals in resolvent, so unit literal $\overline{l}$ is satisfied, or rather $l$ is falsified.
 This makes $D$ a tautology which will never be used to derive a conflict and thus make an inference[^gratgen-noncore-rat-candidates].

-\paragraph{GRAT Toolchain} More recently, Peter Lammich has published the GRAT toolchain \cite{DBLP:conf/sat/Lammich17} that is able to outperform `DRAT-trim` \cite{DBLP:conf/cade/Lammich17}.

-They first produce a GRAT proof which is similar to LRAT with the `gratgen` tool, after which formally verified `gratchk` can be used to check the certificate, guaranteeing that the original formula is indeed unsatisfiable.
+\paragraph{GRAT Toolchain} More recently, Peter Lammich has published the GRAT toolchain \cite{DBLP:conf/sat/Lammich17}.
+Given a DRAT proof, they first produce a GRAT proof which is similar to LRAT with the `gratgen` tool, which outperforms `DRAT-trim` \cite{DBLP:conf/cade/Lammich17}.
+Subsequently, the formally verified `gratchk` can be used to check the GRAT proof, guaranteeing that the original formula is indeed unsatisfiable.
 We also implement GRAT generation in our tool.
-However, the `gratchk` tool ignores unit deletions, so GRAT proofs are only useful for operational DRAT.
+However, the `gratchk` tool ignores unit deletions, so GRAT proofs are only useful for operational DRAT as of now.

 Here are two of their optimizations: